 Now you have a good idea of what fabrics and colors to choose, and how your clothes should fit when it’s warm out.
 You also have a solid list of clothing recommendations and ideas for how to put them together into different outfits.

 Dressing well isn’t tough, regardless of the season.
 You just have to be strategic with what you wear and the cloth you choose, so you can look great while still remaining as cool as a cucumber.

 Hope this helps!
 Anything else I can answer?
-Tweet at me.
+DM me on Instagram.

 |04/05/2023||Updated text to reflect new preferences|

 |05/04/2022||Added new sections, updated links|